sst/sst/www/docs/constructs/RemixSite.md

 The ID of the internally created CloudFront Distribution.

-### publicCachePolicyProps
+### serverCachePolicyProps

 _Type_ : <span class="mono">[CachePolicyProps](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudfront.CachePolicyProps.html)</span>

+The default CloudFront cache policy properties for responses from the server rendering Lambda.

+By default no caching is performed on the server rendering Lambda response.

+### staticsCachePolicyProps

+_Type_ : <span class="mono">[CachePolicyProps](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudfront.CachePolicyProps.html)</span>

 The default CloudFront cache policy properties for "public" folder static files.

-Note: This will not include the browser build files, which have a seperate cache policy; @see `browserBuildCachePolicyProps`.
+This policy is not applied to the browser build files; they have a seperate cache policy; @see `buildCachePolicyProps`.

-### serverResponseCachePolicyProps

-_Type_ : <span class="mono">[CachePolicyProps](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_cloudfront.CachePolicyProps.html)</span>

-The default CloudFront cache policy properties for responses from the server rendering Lambda.

 ### url